-- Articulate verbally and in writing an understanding of the significance of art relative to the prehistoric and ancient cultures that produced them. - Identify and describe verbally and in writing, specific two and three-dimensional works of art from these early societies, using appropriate art vocabulary. - Articulate verbally and in writing the form and content of specific and significant works of art from the ancient cultures that produced them.
+- Articulate verbally and in writing an understanding of the significance of art relative to the societies that produced them. - Identify and describe verbally and in writing, specific two- and three-dimensional works of art from the Middle Ages, Renaissance, and Baroque eras, using appropriate art vocabulary. - Articulate verbally and in writing the form and content of specific and significant works of art from the cultures of the Middle Ages, Renaissance, and Baroque eras that produced them. - Articulate verbally and in writing the form and content of specific and significant works of art from the cultures that produced them.